jingyi-xiang/jingyi-xiang.github.io/_pages/research.md

 * Developed a new deformable linear object tracking algorithm, TrackDLO, for robust deformable linear object tracking under occlusion and incomplete data input.
 * Developed the open-source [TrackDLO ROS (Robot Operating System) package](https://github.com/RMDLO/trackdlo) with the TrackDLO algorithm implemented in C++.
 * Delivered two hour-long research presentations to the Bretl Research Group on the topic of deformable object perception and tracking (Presentation slides: [Fall 2022](https://jingyi-xiang.github.io/assets/pdf/BRG_Fall_2022.pdf), [Spring 2023](https://jingyi-xiang.github.io/assets/pdf/BRG_Spring_2023.pdf)).
-* Completed a paper on the TrackDLO algorithm which was accepted into the IEEE Robotics and Automation Letters (RA-L).
+* Completed a [paper](https://ieeexplore.ieee.org/document/10214157) on the TrackDLO algorithm which was accepted into the IEEE Robotics and Automation Letters (RA-L).
-* Completed an extended abstract on simultaneous multi-DLO tracking and presented a [poster](https://jingyi-xiang.github.io/assets/pdf/multi_dlo_poster.pdf) at IEEE International Conference on Robotics and Automation (ICRA) Workshop on Representing and Manipulating Deformable Objects.
+* Completed an [extended abstract](https://jingyi-xiang.github.io/assets/pdf/multidlo.pdf) on simultaneous multi-DLO tracking and presented a [poster](https://jingyi-xiang.github.io/assets/pdf/multi_dlo_poster.pdf) at the IEEE International Conference on Robotics and Automation (ICRA) Workshop on Representing and Manipulating Deformable Objects.
 * Presented a [poster](https://jingyi-xiang.github.io/assets/pdf/poster_urs23.pdf) on the TrackDLO algorithm at the 2023 UIUC Undergraduate Research Symposium.

 ##### <u>Highlights